 Procrustes methods for determining shape-space

 An important concept in the analysis of groups of shapes is a shape-space (Dryden and Mardia, 1998).
 Where each point is an instance of a shape and each axis is some variable that contains information about the shape (e.g. inter-landmark measurement or landmark co-ordinates).
-In order to define a shape space where landmark co-ordinates are the axes Generalised Procrustes Analysis (GPA) is used.
+In order to define a shape space where landmark co-ordinates are the axes, Generalised Procrustes Analysis (GPA) is used.